innobead/gh-file-check/README.md

-# gh-file-check
+# gh-helper

-This is a simple tool to check if a file exists in the repositories of the specified GitHub owners.
+This is a simple tool to assist with certain repetitive and verbose GitHub operations for my personal usage.

 ```shell
 $ deno task run